EpicEric/duper/duper_website/docs/spec.md

 ## Identifiers

 Identifiers are type-like annotations that wrap any kind of value, providing semantic meaning or hinting at special handling during parsing/validation.
 Identified values are composed of the identifier name, followed by the value wrapped in parenthesis `(` and `)`.
+Whitespace and comments around the identifier name or its parenthesis is ignored.

 The first character must be an ASCII uppercase letter, followed by zero or more ASCII letters, ASCII digits, underscores `_`, and hyphens `-`.
 Sequences of underscores and hyphens are not allowed in the identifier, and identifiers may not start or end with either of them.